clearclaw/18xx_1839/README.txt

 Exceptions:

-  - If using a hand-punch for the token stickers, use the *-nooutline-* files and you'll get a cleaner appearance.
+  - If using a hand-punch for the token stickers, use the *-nooutline-* files for a cleaner result.

   - There are two forms of revenue track provided in each of two orientations.
 They are functionally identical.